 To the Williams Community,

-Every spring I write to the community with an annual summary of our work to prevent and respond to sexual and intimate violence.
-Williams is deeply committed to the goal of fostering and sustaining a safe community for all of our members.
+Even in the midst of the COVID 19 pandemic, Williams remains deeply committed to the goal of fostering and sustaining a safe community for all of our members.
 When members of our community are harmed, we seek to provide the resources they need in order to achieve accountability, healing, and support.

-I want to start by thanking the many students, staff, faculty, and alumni who work to improve our prevention and response efforts every day.
-Addressing the problem of sexual and intimate violence demands the involvement of everyone who cares about Williams and our community.
+As in the past, I would like to take this opportunity to thank the many students, staff, faculty, and alumni who work to improve our prevention and response efforts.
+Addressing the problem of sexual and intimate violence requires the commitment and engagement of everyone who cares about Williams and our community.
 Thank you for all that you do to contribute to that effort.

 Formal reporting and disciplinary process